spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Now, we'll restart the `sshd` process.
 This command also requires administrator priviledges, so we'll use `sudo`:

-    sudo /etc/init.d/ssh restart
+    sudo restart ssh

-Now, if you try to log into the server as the `root` user, it will not let you and give you the impression that you've got the incorrect password.
+Now, if you try to log into the server as the `root` user, it will not allow it and give you the impression that you've got the incorrect password.
 This is done to waste the time of the attacker rather than letting them know that their attempts are frivolous.